Granger Smith

+Smith hosts the nationally syndicated radio show After Midnite with Granger Smith.
+It is heard on more than 100 country music radio stations in the U.S., mostly those owned by iHeartMedia, Inc. His co-host is Anne Hudson and Anthony "Antman" Allen serves as executive producer.
+The show airs in most cities from 12 to 6 a.m. local time.
+It broadcasts to around 4 million listeners every night.

 Early life

 Smith was born in Dallas, Texas.
 At 14, he became interested in music and decided to pursue it as a hobby, teaching himself guitar.
 After graduating from Lake Highlands High School in 1998, Smith attended Texas A&M University in College Station, Texas, and was a member of the Corps of Cadets.

-After his sophomore year, he moved from Texas to Nashville after signing a songwriting contract with EMI Music Publishing.
+After his second year, he moved from Texas to Nashville after signing a songwriting contract with EMI Music Publishing.
 Later, in 2005, he returned to Texas and re-enrolled at Texas A&M to complete his degree.
-He continued to play live and record music, including “We Bleed Maroon,” an homage to his alma mater and fellow Aggies.
+He continued to play live and record music, including "We Bleed Maroon", an homage to his alma mater and fellow Aggies.